 For a success, combine ‘Arctic Summer’ with fennel of bronze ( Foeniculum vulgare ‘ Purpureum ‘ ) and Euphorbia ( Euphorbia spp. ), O cultívelo on the back edge of warm color.
 Mullein tends to have life short, but not to despair – that will become necessary.

-Gunnera the grandfather of large leaves perennials.
+Gunnera the grandfather of large leaves perennials or a big green leaf plant.
 No other plant can completely change the scale of a garden while drawing that attention to it.

 Each thick, fluffy, veined leaf grows to about 1.5 meters, and the entire plant spans 8-10 sculptural feet.
 It erupts from the ground in spring, with leaves developing from thick, hairy, pink stems.